 Training the stars

-I had a wonderful horse called Noble Clover whom I competed in weights, workers and ladies’ classes.
+I had a wonderful hunter called Noble Clover whom I competed in weights, workers and ladies’ classes.
 He was very bold but could be strong, as I found to my cost at Royal Windsor.
 I failed to stop after galloping him, and we jumped clean out of the arena over the Horse & Hound banner.

 I tend to advise people not to over-bit their horses, but on this occasion, I decided better brakes were needed so I bridled him accordingly.
 He went on to win at HOYS later that year as a heavyweight and we never looked back.

 Many riders panic in the show ring when asked by the judge or steward to gallop.
 They come off the corner too quickly, kick on, yet often simultaneously snatch at the horse’s mouth, causing it to hollow rather than to lower and lengthen correctly.